Why Being in a Loud Office Space Can Make It Hard to Complete Screening Interviews

 Knowing she has a large screening task coming up next week, Heather booked a smaller conference room in advance for two days in order to conduct her phone interviews distraction and noise free.
-The day she is scheduled to begin her interviews however, Heather recieves and email stating the conference room has been over booked by one of her executives for an emergency meeting for that day, meaning Heather will have to conduct these interviews from her desk.
+The day she is scheduled to begin her interviews however, Heather receives and email stating the conference room has been over booked by one of her executives for an emergency meeting for that day, meaning Heather will have to conduct these interviews from her desk.

 Unfortunately, this was not the first time this had happened to Heather, and she knew exactly what to expect in terms of background noise.
 Her colleagues around her were loudly discussing their personal lives with one another, speaking to clients and their families on the phone, and one was even watching a video on his computer.
 Frustrated, she quietly asked her employees to try to be considerate and explained what she was doing.

-Within a few minutes into her first interview however, Heather was overwhelmed with the sounds of phones ringing and people passing by talking to one another.
+Within a few minutes into her first video interview however, Heather was overwhelmed with the sounds of phones ringing and people passing by talking to one another.
 Despite her request, her colleagues were still speaking to one another.
 At the end of the day, Heather felt discouraged by how poorly her screening had gone, and was worried that she may have gotten some poor answers from some highly qualified candidates due to her loud environment.

 That night, Heather went online to do some research into whether or not there were other recruiters who had been dealing with this same issue, and the type of solution they came up with.
 To her surprise, many who had been just as frustrated as she was had been switching to a method she had never heard of up to this point: one-way video interviewing.